jet/equinox/DOCUMENTATION.md

 > _Outlining the roles of the `proArchiver` and `proPruner` templates_

 It's conceivable that one might establish a single service combining the activities of:
-1. copying (archiving) to the secondary store in reaction to changes in the primary
+1. copying (archiving) to the archive store in reaction to changes in the primary
 2. pruning from the primary when the copying is complete
 3. deleting immediately
 4. continually visiting all streams in the primary in order to archive and/or prune streams that have fallen out of use